Walk Japan - Kumano Kodo Trail

 Meals Included: Breakfast, Lunch, Dinner

 Today's hike takes us over the mountains from Hosshinmon to the Hongu Taisha, at the very heart of the Kumano Kodo and the region's most important shrine, serving as the head shrine for over 3,000 Kumano shrines across Japan.
 It's also known for its huge torii gate, the largest in Japan, dwarfing the pilgrims passing under it.
-After completing today's hike we've the chance to pay a visit to the Hongu World Heritage Centre next to the shrine, an information centre for all things Kumano related which also houses an exhibition on the area.
+After completing today's hike, we'll have the chance to pay a visit to the Hongu World Heritage Centre next to the shrine, an information centre for all things Kumano related which also houses an exhibition on the area.

 Day 10: Kumano River Boat Trip To Hatayama Shrine; Train To Kii-Katsuura